Post 16 Options – Frequently Asked Questions (FAQs)

 (To confuse things a little, colleges are also ‘training providers’ because they offer apprenticeships and sometimes traineeships too.
 However, when we talk to young people deciding on post-16 options, we like to highlight ‘training providers’ as separate to ‘colleges’ because they offer a different learning experience).

 How do I decide on what route is best for me?

 This depends on your career aspirations, your exam results and how you like to study.

-If you have an open mind about future job possibilities, you like to study academic subjects in-depth and you do well in exams, then A-levels at a Sixth Form might be the perfect fit.
+If you have an open mind about future jobs and/or you like to study academic subjects in-depth and you do well in exams, then A-levels could be the perfect fit.

-If you have some idea about the kind of work you want to do, prefer to do coursework and get some practical work experience, then a technical course at a College of Further Education (or at a sixth form) could be right for you.
+If you have some idea about the kind of work you want to do, prefer to do coursework and get some practical work experience, then a technical course could be right for you.

 What is an A-Level?

-A-levels are studied at Sixth Form whether it is one based at a school, one linked to a College of Further Education, or one that is it’s own Sixth Form College (or ‘Centre’).
+A-levels are studied at Sixth Form whether it is one based at a school, one linked to a College of Further Education, or one that is it’s own Sixth Form College.

 To study an A-Level do I have to have a GCSE in that subject?